-More than 300 companies are doing oceans-sector business in Nova Scotia, including more than 60 innovators of new, high-tech products and services.
+In Nova Scotia, more than 300 companies are doing oceans-sector business, including over 80 innovators of new, high-tech products and services.

 Industries involved in our ocean economy

-The oceans industry in Nova Scotia is diverse, providing goods and services including:
+The ocean industry in Nova Scotia is diverse, providing goods and services in:

 - oceans technology